-Our analysis of returns data for KPN reveals that in 2006 the range of asset beta estimates lies between 0.45 and 0.55 depending on the considered time window.
-Our asset beta estimates for the European comparator telecommunications companies are broadly consistent with KPN's asset betas, yet the 5-year average is higher than for KPN (and higher than the entire confidence interval).
-The average asset beta of our proxy comparators ranges from 0.48 to 0.55.
+Our analysis of returns data for KPN reveals that in 2007 the range of asset beta estimates lies between 0.50 and 0.53 depending on the considered time window.
+Our asset beta estimates for the European comparator telecommunications companies are similar to KPN's asset betas.
+The average asset beta of our proxy comparators ranges from 0.49 to 0.53.
 However we note, the beta estimate is based on a regression analysis and will therefore contain a statistical error.
 In Table 5.3 we present the 95%-confidence interval for KPN's asset betas - that is, KPN's "true" asset beta is very unlikely to be larger or lower than these values.

-Our preferred beta estimate is the 95%-confidence upper bound of KPN's 5 year beta estimate of 0.53.
-The choice to use the upper bound rather than the point-estimate is based on the industry average being above this upper bound for KPN.
-The 95%-confidence upper bound gives us confidence that KPN's true asset beta is very unlikely to be larger than 0.53.
-Our preferred estimate of 0.53 is in line with the industry's average of 5 year asset betas of 0.55.
+Our preferred beta estimate is the 95%-confidence upper bound of KPN's 5 year beta estimate of 0.57.
+The 95%-confidence upper bound gives us confidence that KPN's true asset beta is very unlikely to be larger than 0.57.
+This is in line with the methodology used in previous NERA reports on the WACC for KPN, including NERA (2005).